 AI International Regulation: A Comparative Study on EU, US, Canada, Japan, China, and Singapore Regulation Frameworks (2020 - 2024).
 By Jessica Hopkins & Shi Lang.

 Beyond AI: Breaking the Quantum Shift.
 Humbolt Research Report.
-Directed by Arnold Ford Jr.
+Directed by Andrew Ford Jr.

-Ethical and Legal Concerns on Generative AI design: A Prime.
+Ethical and Legal Concerns on Generative AI design: A Primer.
 By Edward Kennedy & Daniel Andrade.

 ARTICLES